What Kind of Job is Best to Support Your Art?

 The Right Job For You as an Artist Is Up to You

 Ultimately, only you can determine what kind of work and what field of work will best support your life as an artist or a creative.
 What boundaries do you want between your wage labor and your creative labor?
 Do you want to be able to take long breaks or move freely without consulting HR?

 We can’t guarantee that you’ll be able to get to the exact right relationship between art and work in the current system of racist capitalism that we are currently living under.
 But by better articulating what you want, we hope that you can move closer to getting it.

-If your art practice doesn’t pay for itself, you might want to investigate ways for artists to raise money.
+If your art practice doesn’t pay for itself, you might want to investigate ways for artists to fundraise with our Ultimate Guide!.

 About Nina Berman